codemeetscopper/Axon/docs/architecture.md

 - **SerialReader** continuously polls the microcontroller over UART (or a mock publisher in the simulator) and produces `SensorSample` objects.
-- **SerialCommandServer** mirrors the UART link over TCP so remote tools can issue manual commands and watch the live telemetry stream.
-The included PySide6 `serial_command_client.py` application provides a dashboard UI for driving that bridge from another computer.
+- **SerialCommandServer** mirrors the UART link over TCP so remote tools can issue manual commands.
+The included `serial_command_client.py` script offers a convenient CLI for driving that bridge from another computer.
-- **RemoteBridgeController** (in `robot_control.remote_bridge`) embeds the same TCP client inside the simulator so a "Robot link" card can hand control of the face/telemetry overlays to live hardware whenever a connection to `192.168.1.169:8765` is established.
-- **SerialBridgeConnection** (in `axon_ui.bridge_client`) is the reusable Qt socket helper that powers both the simulator's remote card and the standalone bridge client.
 - **GyroCalibrator** watches short-term IMU stability windows and learns the baseline offsets that should be subtracted before feeding gyro data into the face controller.